jatocode/ftdi/README.md

 - bitbang: Simple test, turns on all relays and then off again
 - relay: Accepts relay + state or bitmask
 - ftdi_state: Returns state of relays in form of bitmask
+- lm60: Special case for my application.
+Flips relay 7 on/off with delay between

 ## Motivation